Incoming VoIP Features

 From: "aTag07508xxxxxx" <sip:firstname.lastname@example.org>;tag=2015012110443100001

-Special, "unsupported" tag feature: If you forward a VoIP number to another number such as your mobile (using the Also Rings), the CLI presented to your mobile will be the callers number.
+Special, "unsupported" tag feature: If you forward a VoIP number to another number such as your mobile (using the Also Rings), the CLI presented to your mobile will be the caller's number (the caller's name field probably being lost).
 You won't know if this is a redirected call or not.
 There is a hidden feature where by we can add a prefix to the CLI.

-In the 'tag' box, set it to N= (eg 2=), then the CLI will be sent as +112 followed by the number calling.
-This way you will be able to tell that the incoming call is one being redirected from your VoIP number and you still get the CLI of the caller.
+In the 'tag' box, set it to N= (e.g. 2=), then the CLI will be sent as +11N (in our example, +112) followed by the number calling.
+This way you will be able to tell that the incoming call is one being redirected from your VoIP number and you still get the CLI of the caller (the N= string is also prefixed to the caller's name field, but this is unlikely to be passed through the PSTN).

 (This feature was added 2017-04-20, but may be removed or improved)